Skip to content

 Expert Analysis

 Briggs & Stratton and WEN represent two very different approaches to the portable generator market.
-Briggs & Stratton brings a legacy brand name and a Tier B reliability rating (76 out of 100), but its catalog is limited to just 6 published models, only 5 of which have been scored.
-WEN, by contrast, offers a sprawling lineup of 81 published generators (73 scored), giving buyers far more options across wattage classes and use cases.
-Despite the overall verdict landing as a tie, the numbers tell a nuanced story that favors each brand in different areas.
+Briggs & Stratton brings a legacy brand name and a Tier B reliability rating (76 out of 100), but its catalog is remarkably small at just 6 published models, only 5 of which have been scored.
+WEN, by contrast, fields a massive lineup of 81 published generators with 73 scored, giving buyers far more options across wattage classes and use cases.
+However, WEN's reliability sits at Tier C (60 out of 100), a notable step below its competitor.

 Key Differences